TBD54566975/dwn-sdk-js/Q_AND_A.md

   This is because:
   1. `kid` is an optional property of a JWK, there is no guarantee that the public JWK will contain it.
   2. In the future public key may not always be given in JWK format.
 A key in raw bytes does not contain metadata such as key ID.

+## Protocol
+- Can a record that is not protocol-authorized have `protocol` property in its `descriptor`?

+  (Last updated: 2023/05/23)

+  No.